Four language and communication skills

 Like post-reading activities, post-listening activities allow for recycling and further activation of vocabulary and structures as long as they are interesting and engaging and are carefully thought out.

-A focus on conversational skills in a foreign language
+Focus on conversational skills in a foreign language

 How to improve communication and language skills daily?